rhomobile/rhomobile-docs/eb/en/edge/api/Database.md

 ### commitTransaction()
-<p>Commit database transaction.
-Saves all updates to the database from the start of the transaction.</p>
+Commit database transaction.
+Saves all updates to the database from the start of the transaction.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>